 The validity of the viscoelastic electromechanical model of IEAP actuators presented in Section 5.2 was proved with three different IEAP materials:

 The material A is a conventional wet IPMC with nafion membrane and platinum electrodes.
-It contains water, the cations introduced were Na+.
+It contains water; the cations introduced were Na+.
 Although it is intended for continous work in water environment, the measurements of short duration were passed in air.
 This material is soft, gains its maximal actuating amplitude in less than a second and relaxes back in about 10 seconds.
 Its working voltage should not exceed its electrochemical window – about 1.7V.
 The actuator presented in Fig. 1 is a typical example of this IEAP material.

 The material B is a so-called carbon-polymer composite (CPC).
 Its membrane is made of a non-ionic polymer – PVDF, while the capacitance of the electrodes is contributed by the carbide-derived carbon.
 The whole laminate contains ionic liquid (EMIBF4) and is fabricated by hot-pressing.
 It is slow, gaining its ultimate bending amplitude in 60 seconds and relaxing back up to 600 seconds, but is much stronger than the other two.
 Its working voltage - up to 2.8V – is defined by the ionic liquid used.
 For details please refer to [doi:10.1016/j.carbon.2011.03.034].

 The material C is an intermediate between the others.
 Its membrane is nafion and electrolyte is and ionic liquid EMITf, but the electrodes are made of carbide-derived carbon and covered with 15 um of gold.
 So, by means of membrane it is IPMC, but by means of electrodes it is CPC.
-The uppermost gold layer guarantees the good conductivity of the electrodes, that in turn determines the speed and strength of this material.
+The uppermost gold layer guarantees the good conductivity of the electrodes that in turn determines the speed and strength of this material.
 It gains its maximum amplitude in a few seconds and relaxes back in a few tens of seconds.
-Its fabrication and properties are described in [doi:10.1088/0964-1726/18/9/095028], referred to as the Carbon(1).
+Detailed description of fabrication and properties of C is available in [doi:10.1088/0964-1726/18/9/095028], referred to as the Carbon(1).

 The parameters of the 3 materials are given in Table 1.